-That’s where Subscription-Based Access Control (SBAC) comes in.
+That’s why we created Subscription-Based Access Control (SBAC).
 SBAC isn’t a replacement for role-based (RBAC) or policy-based access control (PBAC).
 Instead, it’s a business-driven approach that automates access permissions based on a user’s subscription plan.

 SBAC links access control directly to subscription plans.
-When a user subscribes, upgrades, or cancels, their permissions adjust automatically without manual input.
-This ensures that users only get access to what they’ve paid for, and that changes take effect in real time.
+When a user subscribes, upgrades, or cancels, their permissions adjust automatically without manual or tech team input.
+This means that users only get access to what they’ve paid for, and that changes take effect in real time.

 Here’s how it works in practice: